TeaZea/SAS-Analysis_DividendGrowthRate/README.md

 ---

 ### Dataset
 The dataset is fairly simple and was inputted manually.
 There is currently no pipeline in place to collect this data.
 I feel like manual insertion of datapoints is good enough as the portfolio is small and required minimal work.
+More about the dataset and key variables can be found in the [analysis pdf](https://github.com/TeaZea/SAS-Analysis_DividendGrowthRate/blob/main/Dividend%20Growth%20Rate%20Analysis%202023.pdf).

 ![dataset used for analysis](https://github.com/TeaZea/SAS-Analysis_DividendGrowthRate/blob/main/ds.jpg)